ungoldman/style.css/guide.md

 # Style Guide

-See how elements are styled with `style.css`.
+See how elements are styled with `mine.css`.

 <details>
   <summary><strong>Table of Contents</strong></summary>